gbmhunter/MFixedPoint/README.rst

 The library is designed to be platform independent.
 Port-specific functions are declared in separate files, Port.cpp and Port.hpp.
 These files include functions for printing debug information.
 Fill in the functions as desired.

 This library has been tested on:
-- An ARM Cortex-M3 microcontroller
+- ARM Cortex-M3 microcontrollers
-- Linux
+- Linux (Ubuntu)
 - A CodeAnywhere "DevBox"

 Configuration